HomeBlog Home

 3. Stained walls and ceilings - Even if the stain results from an old leak that has been repaired, inspectors will still check for mold buildup.

-4. Peeling paint and wallpaper - This issue may indicate a leak behind the walls.
+4. Peeling paint and wallpaper: This may indicate a leak behind the walls.

 5. Musty odors - This problem can indicate mold buildup, often caused by leaks.